 What is it all about?

 My husband had gone to get something to eat when the doctors came in with the c-section consent form.
 It was quite funny because I was high on gas and air when they were explaining it to me so I would have agreed to anything at that point.
 I do remember them saying something to me about blood loss and a hysterectomy but my brain wasn’t functioning correctly.
-Afterwards I realised that I actually had a quite serious operation, and a c-section is not the easy way out.
+Afterward I realised that I actually had a quite serious operation, and a c-section is not the easy way out.
 It wasn’t in my birth plan and not what I wanted.
-I wrote about my Birth Story in previous post.
+I wrote about my Birth Story in the previous post.

 The recovery is hard.
 I found it hard to walk without tearing open my stitches, found it hard to lift baby girl out of her crib in the middle of the night, and found it hard not being able to drive for 6 weeks….